asoans/task_magmt_app/README.md

 ## Concept

-Develop a powerful task management app that simplifies your daily routine by allowing you to create, manage, and track tasks and to-dos efficiently.
-This cross-platform mobile application will come equipped with essential features such as task categorization, timely notifications, and seamless cloud synchronization.
+A simple task management app that simplifies your daily routine by allowing you to create, manage, and track tasks and to-dos efficiently.
+Plan was to build a cross-platform mobile application that will come equipped with essential features such as task categorization, timely notifications, and seamless cloud synchronization.

 ## Technologies Used